bajohn/challonge-parser/readme.md

 https://xx3ptt5y85.execute-api.us-west-2.amazonaws.com/summit-stage/get-players

 ## Next TODOs
+- Why do we need to double deploy to get the API up?
+Something is out of whack
+- API still throws 500s sporadically, not reaching the lambda
 - Can we share types between front and back end / is it worth doing so?
 - Add clean name prioritization check
 - Make routing work for s3 website, eg https://summit-tournament-webhost-bucket.s3-website-us-west-2.amazonaws.com/admin